WIN91/WIN91/README.md

 - 👋 Hi, I’m Winnie Yaa
 - 👀 I’m interested in data science and programming
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning masters in Mathematical Sciences at AIMS Senegal
-- 💞️ I’m looking to collaborate in scientific computing and bid data analysis
+- 💞️ I’m looking to collaborate in scientific computing and big data analysis
 - 📫 How to reach me through email winnykadzo@gmail.com

 <!---